Grand Canyon Railway to apply herbicide within Grand Canyon National Park

-Weather permitting, the railroad tracks within the park will be treated on Tuesday using a 16-foot boom sprayer.
+Weather permitting, the railroad tracks within the park will be treated April 4, with rain dates n April 5 and 6 if necessary.
+The herbicide will be applied using a 16-foot boom sprayer.
 The project will be paid for and implemented by Grand Canyon Railway.
-Pedestrian areas near the tracks will be appropriately signed to notify residents and visitors of the herbicide application.
+Signs will be posted along pedestrian areas to notify residents and visitors of the application.

 Click Below to: